 Robert F. Smith is an entrepreneur, investment banking thought leader and philanthropist who is dedicated to reducing inequality, increasing minority access to opportunity and improving the future for all.
 He has contributed to causes related to professional development, music, education, the arts, the environment, and the preservation and promotion of African American culture and history, among others.

-In 2013, Smith became the Chairman of Robert F. Kennedy Human Rights.
-He won the organization's Ripple of Hope Award in 2010.
-Robert has been a key driver of the organization’s focus on racial inequities in the criminal justice system in the United States.
+Smith served as the Chairman of Robert F. Kennedy Human Rights from 2013 - 2020.
+He won the organization's Ripple of Hope Award in 2010 and has been a key driver of the organization’s focus on racial inequities in the criminal justice system in the United States.

 In May 2017, Smith signed on to the Giving Pledge, the first African American to do so, committing to invest half of his net worth during his lifetime to charitable causes.
 In his pledge, he declared support for efforts that work toward equal opportunity for African Americans, as well as efforts to protect the planet for future generations.
 "We will only grasp the staggering potential of our time if we create onramps that empower ALL people to participate," Smith wrote, "regardless of background, country of origin, religious practice, gender, or color of skin."